rust-lang/book/CONTRIBUTING.md

 The chapters we have planned but that we have not yet written appear greyed out in the sidebar of the rendered book.
-We would love issues with ideas for what, specifically, you'd like to see covered in those planned chapters!
+We would love issues with ideas for what, specifically, you’d like to see covered in those planned chapters!

-Our [open pull requests][pulls] are new chapters or edits that we're currently working on.
+Our [open pull requests][pulls] are new chapters or edits that we’re currently working on.
 We would love if you would read through those and make comments for any suggestions or corrections!

 [pulls]: https://github.com/rust-lang/book/pulls

-If you're looking for ways to help that don't involve reading or writing, check out the [open issues with the E-help-wanted label][help-wanted].
+If you’re looking for ways to help that don’t involve reading or writing, check out the [open issues with the E-help-wanted label][help-wanted].
 These might be Rust code, frontend code, or shell scripts that would help us be more efficient or enhance the book in some way!